aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Player UI/Confirmation handling/SelectPlayer.md

 These inputs changes the `option` by one depending on the direction (decrement if left, increment if right with wrap around from 0 to `maxoptions` - 1 using DecreaseOption and IncreaseOption).
 However, there are 2 exceptions (only one is applied)

 - If `excludeself` is true, the increment/decrement is redone over and over until `option` isn't `currentturn` (meaning the player that will be selected isn't the one performing an action)
-- Otherwise, if PartyInOrder returns false (meaning more than 1 member exists and swaps occured such that it is no longer in one of the 3 expected order), the reverse change will be done instead
+- Otherwise, if PartyInOrder returns false (meaning more than 1 member exists and swaps occured such that it is no longer in one of the 3 expected order), the reverse change will be done instead.
+This works because all combinations where the party is out of order happens to cycle in reverse order (intuitively, think of fixing the first number, your only choices are +1 and -1 in the cycle which locks in the last one and the latter choice is out of order)

-TODO: something is suspicious here: it feels like depending on things, it could be possible to break player selection combined with swaps...

 Additionally, a `Scroll` sound played on `sounds[10]` before changing the `option` and [UpdateText](../../Visual%20rendering/UpdateText.md) is called after changing it.